 Matt Otto, saxophone | Brad Dawson, trumpet | Roger Wilder, piano | Gerald Spaits, bass | Todd Strait, drums

 Cocktails and bar snacks will be served.

 Aani Bourassa, Janie Brokenicky, Calder Craig, Michael Davidson, Dan Moore, and Katelyn Mattson-Levy perform Second Nature composed in 2015 by rising opera hot-shot, Matthew Aucoin.
 Conducted by Max Holman, this post-apocalyptic tale delves into themes of generational conflict and temptation to explore the unknown.
 View a full synopsis of the hour-long work here.
 Mary Box (piano), Kristin Pisano (clarinet), and Allison Lint (violin) round out the chamber ensemble.

 BERNSTEIN: Chichester Psalms

 LARSEN: Cowboy Songs

-Leonard Bernstein's colorful choral masterpiece will feature the community choir, Noël Wan on harp, percussion, and the magnificent organ at Trinity United Methodist Church.
-This all-American program provides a collaboration between the Ad Astra String Quartet and our guest harpist, a showcase piece for soprano, Megan Pachecano, and the evening closes with a chorus from Kansas composer Kirke Mechem's opera, John Brown.
+Leonard Bernstein's colorful choral masterpiece will feature the community choir, Noël Wan on harp, Russellites Jacob Long and Alex Lofland on percussion, and returning to play the magnificent organ at Trinity United Methodist Church, Jonathan Young.
+This all-American program provides a collaboration between the Ad Astra String Quartet and our guest harpist, a showcase piece for soprano, Megan Pachecano, and pianist, Matthew Piatt.
+The evening closes with a chorus from Kansas composer Kirke Mechem's opera, John Brown.